Frequently Asked Questions

 What kind of certification am I eligible for with your program?

 You will complete the coursework and a portion of the 1000 hrs needed to sit for the CADC1 state certification www.accbo.com.
 Students are generally employed before completing the total 1000 hours and complete their hours on the job before taking the exam.

 Will I be able to find a job?

 The need for Addiction Counselors is growing at a rate of 15 – 20% faster than average.

 Will I be required to pass a background check for practicum and employment?

 While you will most likely be required to complete a background check having a record will not automatically disqualify you for employment or practicum.
 Each practicum site and employer will determine your eligibility for their placement; the more extensive your record the more limited you will be in regards to what populations you will be able to work with.
 Please go the to the Oregon Health Authority Addiction and Mental Health Website for the most updated rules concerning criminal history checks.

 What if I want to continue my education?

-- Credits from our program most successfully transfer to PSU, Concordia, Warner Pacific and Marylhurst for bachelor’s degrees in fields like social work, education and social services.
+Credits from our program most successfully transfer to PSU, Concordia, and Warner Pacific for bachelor’s degrees in fields like social work, education and social services.
 See an advisor for more details.